CoryG89/BigEvent/server/views/email/volunteer-account.md

 ## Big Event

-Hi <%= user.firstName %>, your account data was recently modified, please review the changes.
+Hi <%= volunteer.firstName %>, your account data was recently modified, please review the changes.

 Here are your volunteer details that we've received: